Pornography: Men Possessing Women: Reception

-Charlotte Shane, a writer and publisher who had read Dworkin in her teen years before working as a sex worker, criticizes the author for the "for the degrading, almost gleefully cruel way she wrote about prostitutes".
+Charlotte Shane, a writer and publisher who had read Dworkin in her teen years before working as a sex worker, criticizes the author "for the degrading, almost gleefully cruel way she wrote about prostitutes".
 "An inability to admit the possibility of heterosocial tenderness is part of what makes Dworkin's work so suffocating", she writes.
 "Women couldn't be subjects, only faceless victims, and they were described as emptier still when they failed to live up to Dworkin's politics".
 Shane argues that Dworkin's voicing out the most patriarchal representations of sex workers is a failed strategy, hoping that by telling society its worst truths, it would change.
 "By articulating the internal monologue of the world's worst women-hater, she became his mouthpiece" she said.
 According to her, Dworkin was incapable of seeing women saving themselves, which led to trying to force understanding "through routine, graphic exposure of our sexual wounds".

 For Kathleen Lubey, professor of English, pornography can teach us many things, and Dworkin's conclusions are imprecise generalizations.
 "Dworkin's indictment is so sweeping that she claims pornography, from Greek antiquity to her present, levelled all women to the same status, making them into the 'lowest class of whore', the 'brothel slut available to all male citizens, she writes.
 She calls to examine pornographic content, as some of the material she found from the 18th- and 19th-century pornography contained some feminist messages or some imagination of alternative realities where women's personhood is recognized.
 "If we refuse to recognize the vast diversity within pornography, we miss its complex accounts of sex and desire as different people in various social positions experience it", she says.
 She argues that certain pornography can feature "sex workers as psychologically complex human actors", and it can educate readers on gender hierarchies.
 In the 18th century, "pornographers knew that life in an outwardly rigid heterosexual and patriarchal society was complicated and unjust.
 They resisted norms that intellectuals and revolutionaries would later attack".
 She concludes by arguing that pornography's mixed messages might be useful in helping us "underscore the clarity with which we should enter into the messy endeavour of sex with other people".